ucaiado/rl_trading/market_gym/utils/README.md

 ## Examples related to `di_utilities.py`

-Navigate to the top-level project directory `rl_trading/` and access ipython.
-Then
+Navigate to the top-level project directory `rl_trading/` and access ipython console and type

 ```python
     from market_gym.utils import di_utilities